cmb347827/recipe-page-main/README.md

 ### What I learned

--img srcset vs img-fluid
+-I could use either the img element and the srcset attribute for the image, but I went with just the img element and the Bootstrap class img-fluid.

-- boostrap card classes for entire page, no list-group list-group-item for better visual look -ratio buddy
+- I could have used Boostrap card classes for the entire page, meaning including the lists.
+But I opeted not to use the Boostrap classes  list-group and list-group-item for better visual look that matches the design.

+-I found a helpful site to help calculate image aspect-ratio

+-And I discovered the use of ul::mark to make it easier to style list-style bullets.

 ### Continued development